Bobbypip/CustomTranslator/README.md

 Assign a key combination you prefer.

 When executed, the script retrieves the currently selected text (Wayland primary selection first, clipboard as fallback), translates it to Spanish, and displays the result as a desktop notification.

+## Troubleshooting

+No notification appears: Ensure libnotify-bin (Debian) or libnotify (Arch) is installed and that desktop notifications are enabled.

+Translation doesn’t trigger: Confirm that wl-paste works in your environment and that you have selected text.

+Script not appearing in the application menu: Verify that the .desktop file is located in ~/.local/share/applications/ and that its Exec field correctly references ~/.local/bin/translator.sh.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.